hi-digital-solutions/hids/README.md

 ```

 To actually *publish* the post to the web site, commit/merge to master and push to Github.
 Within a few minutes, Netlify will re-publish the site.

+### Content notes

+The site generator will automatically excerpt your post using the first few sentences of content, so:

+- Don't lead off with a title (the title from the front matter will be displayed anyway)
+- Try to lead with an actual summary, or something that would make sense and be interesting to a reader
+- Be sure to preview the excerpt on the `/blog/` page before publishing

 ## Contact us Page